josh-hs-ko/Thesis/README.md

 #### Ornament.Category
 The category of descriptions and ornaments.
-The functor `Ind` (for "induction") takes the least fixed points of descriptions and extends ornaments to forgetful maps on those least fixed points.
+The fun⁻ctor `Ind` (for "induction") takes the least fixed points of descriptions and extends ornaments to forgetful maps on those least fixed points.

 #### Ornament.Equivalence